 - Contacting the Director of Learning

-- Contacting the Director of Sixth Form or Deputy Director of Sixth Form
+- Contacting the Director of Sixth Form or Sixth Form Student Support Officer

 - Importantly, parents/carers are reminded that they can speak to any member of staff in school regarding this.
 Staff will pass this on to the Pastoral Team.